Sam-SSD/Inventory-Management/README_EN.md

 ## 🧠 Implemented Logic

-- A class called `Inventario` encapsulates all core business logic.
+- A class called `Inventory` encapsulates all core business logic.
 - Code is divided into modules:
   - `main.py` manages user interaction and the control flow.
   - `inventory.py` contains the inventory business logic.